If you’ve ever reached rock bottom with hypothyroidism

 The topic of gluten came up so frequently in my reading that I just wondered how important a factor it really was in hypothyroidism.
 I grew up with an Italian mom who makes the best pasta in the world, so you can imagine the challenge I had going gluten-free.
 It was not easy for me, however when I started personally noticing the benefits of gluten-free on my symptoms including maintaining my weight, I became a believer.
-Since starting Hypothyroid Mom, I’ve heard from so many readers raving not just about gluten-free but also the Paleo diet for their hypothyroidism symptoms.
+Now since starting Hypothyroid Mom, I’ve heard from so many readers raving not just about gluten-free but also the Paleo diet for their hypothyroidism symptoms.
 I’ve heard from readers with Hashimoto’s disease who have actually cut their thyroid antibodies in half and some have completely reversed their thyroid antibodies to normal by dietary changes!
 It’s definitely worth a try.

 The Grain-Free Family Table: 125 Delicious Recipes for Fresh, Healthy Eating Every Day